 Festival Dates: April 29th – Mary 7th, 2023

 Address: Gyeongbok, Changdeok, Deoksu, Changgyeong and Gyeonghui Palaces, Jongmyo, and Cheong Wa Dae

 If you haven’t had a chance to visit any of Seoul’s 5 Joseon Dynasty palaces yet, the Royal Culture Festival is a good time to do it.
 Korea’s rich cultural heritage will be highlighted with performances, rituals, and moonlight tours at these venues for a few weeks in May.

 On the opening day of the festival, all palaces will be free to enter.
-And for the first time ever, Cheong Wa Dae – the Presidential Residence – will be fully open to the public, as the new government starts its term.
+Stop by Cheong Wa Dae – the Presidential Residence – which has been fully open to the public since last year.

 Find more details here.

 Boseong Green Tea Festival | 보성다향대축제